scipy/scipy/doc/source/roadmap.rst

 =============

 This roadmap page contains only the most important ideas and needs for SciPy going forward.
-For a more detailed roadmap, including per-submodule status, many more ideas, API stability and more, see :ref:`scipy-roadmap-detailed`.
+For a more detailed roadmap, including per-subpackage status, many more ideas, API stability and more, see :ref:`scipy-roadmap-detailed`.